Wake Forest Resources

 Kaleidoscope is an organization within the Divinity School that provides both a social outlet for LGBTQ graduate students and education and information on LGBTQ issues, particularly from a Christian perspective, to and for the Divinity School and the greater university.
 We host and lead one Divinity School Chapel service annually, and usually host at least one meeting or forum to discuss issues germane to the LGBTQ Christian community.
 While our group was founded by the Divinity School to meet a need within our School, graduate students from the various Schools are welcome at our meetings.
 You can contact the leadership team at: Kaleidoscope@nulllists.wfu.edu.

 Sexual Health Awareness Group (SHAG)

-The Sexual Health Awareness Group at Wake Forest Medical School is dedicated to addressing all aspects of sexual health through education, advocacy, and outreach efforts.
-Every Wednesday SHAG offers free walk-in STI testing at the Community Care Center at 2135 New Walkertown Road, Winston-Salem from 5-8.
-To contact SHAG, send an email to .
+The Sexual Health Awareness Group at Wake Forest School of Medicine is dedicated to addressing all aspects of sexual health through education, advocacy, and outreach efforts.
+During the school year, SHAG offers free walk-in STI testing at the Wake Forest University Health Center on the 2nd and 4th Tuesdays of the month from 5:30-7:30pm.
+To contact SHAG, please send an email to email@example.com.

 RAD (Rape Aggressive Defense)

 Rape Aggressive Defense is a comprehensive course that begins with awareness, prevention and avoidance and is designed to develop and enhance the options of self-defense, so they may become viable considerations to the person who is attacked..
 It progresses to the basics of hand-to-hand defense training.
 The course is not a martial arts program, though it teaches realistic self-defense tactics and techniques.